CS2103JAN2017-W09-B3/addressbook-level4/docs/DeveloperGuide.md

 Author: Jeremy Heng Wen Ming

 Pros:
 * Gamification paradigm extends to the social features of the application in the form of team quests.
-This is essentially a mechanism to share group tasks and to mantain accountability
+This is essentially a mechanism to share group tasks and to mantain accountability.
-* A loot and shop system allows users to obtain and purchase cosmetic items to signify character progress
+* A loot and shop system allows users to obtain and purchase cosmetic items to signify character progress.
-* Splits tasks into dailies, habits and to-dos
+* Splits tasks into dailies, habits and to-dos.
-* Tasks can be split into subtasks which can be assigned individual reward values
+* Tasks can be split into subtasks which can be assigned individual reward values.

 Cons:
-* The interface is not efficient to use when adding many tasks
+* The interface is not efficient to use when adding many tasks.
-* There is no integration with any calendar applications
+* There is no integration with any calendar applications.

 <!-- @@author A0139410N -->
 **Trello**